publisha/publisha.github.io/pages/attentiontodetail.md

 - InDesign has a sophisticated hyphenation controller; you can decide how long a word needs to be before you allow to hyphenate.

 ## Typographer's Quotes and Apostrophes
 In a text coming from a scanned source or an author's work from simple word processors, the quotes around speech or citations may be unacceptable straight marks.
-They might look like "this".
-Whereas they should look like “this”.
+They might look like `"this"`.
+Whereas they should look like `“this”`.
 Apostrophes have a similar problem because they might be straight like `I've`, they should look like this `I‘ve`.

 InDesign can resolve this 2 ways.